isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-In a large program, a naked `delete` (that is a `delete` in application code, rather than part of code devoted to resource management) is a likely bug: if you have N `delete`s, how can you be certain that you don't need N+1 or N-1?
+In a large program, a naked `delete` (that is a `delete` in application code, rather than part of code devoted to resource management) is a likely bug: if you have N `delete`s, how can you be certain that you don’t need N+1 or N-1?
 The bug may be latent: it may emerge only during maintenance.
 If you have a naked `new`, you probably need a naked `delete` somewhere, so you probably have a bug.